Kylie Jenner And Tyga Still Together Amid Cheating Rumors [Debunked]

 It doesn’t sound like the best solution for the couple.
 What are your thoughts on Kylie and Tyga still dating?
 Sound off below in the comments section.

-[Featured Image by Dimitrios Kambouris/Getty Images for Philipp Plein]
+[Featured image by Dimitrios Kambouris/Getty Images for Philipp Plein]